ShaunCurtis/Blazr.VSA/Documents/Monads.md

 }
 ```

-And a specific exception for it:
+A specific exception for it:

 ```csharp
 public class ResultException : Exception